CodeMinion/Motrion-Detector/README.md

 # Motion Detector - Bluetooth Motion Detector Module

-This repo contains all the files to deploy the Feather NRF 52 based motion dector module.
+This repo contains all the files to deploy the Feather NRF 52 based motion detector module.

 ## What will I need to set up my Motion Sensor?